AlphaRoy14/web-map-using-folium-/README.md

-# web-map-using-folium-
+# web-map-using-folium
 map shows volcanoes of North America, it has thee layers to it.